objectiv/objectiv-analytics/tracker/developer_tools/tests/cra-app-for-fixtures/README.md

-# Test app for developer-tools
+# Test app for generating fixtures for the developer-tools

 This project has been created with [Create React App](https://github.com/facebook/create-react-app).